martinkaru/yii2-ecom/README.md

 E-commerce extension for Yii2
 =========
 Provides support for basic e-commerce operations as a wrapper for [opus-online/yii2-payment](https://github.com/opus-online/yii2-payment).
 For usage examples see [opus-online/yii2-app-ecom](https://github.com/opus-online/yii2-app-ecom) - a sample application using this extension.
+This guide assumes that you are familiar with implementations of Estonian bank payments (see [pangalink.net](http://pangalink.net))

 Main features:
 - Extensible code, almost everything can be customized